International participation in the Vietnam War: China

-In 1950, the People's Republic of China extended diplomatic recognition to the Democratic Republic of Vietnam led by communist Viet Minh and sent heavy weapons, as well as military advisers led by Luo Guibo to assist the Viet Minh in its war with the French.
+In 1950, the People's Republic of China extended diplomatic recognition to the Democratic Republic of Vietnam led by the communist Viet Minh and sent heavy weapons, as well as military advisers led by Luo Guibo to assist the Viet Minh in its war with the French.
 The first draft of the 1954 Geneva Accords was negotiated by French prime minister Pierre Mendès France and Chinese Premier Zhou Enlai who, seeing U.S. intervention coming, urged the Viet Minh to accept a partition at the 17th parallel.

-2,000 years of Chinese-Vietnamese enmity and hundreds of years of Chinese and Russian mutual suspicions were suspended when they united against us in Vietnam.
+According to US diplomat, Richard Holbrooke, ongoing Sino-Soviet tensions Chinese and Russian mutual suspicions were suspended when they united against US forces in Vietnam.